-This labeling protocol was developed for the conjugate of Goat antimouse IgG with iFluorTM 720 SE.
+This labeling protocol was developed for the conjugate of Goat anti-mouse IgG with iFluor® 620 SE.
 You might need further optimization for your particular proteins.

-Note: Each protein requires distinct dye/protein ratio, which also depends on the properties of dyes.
-Over labeling of a protein could detrimentally affects its binding affinity while the protein conjugates of low dye/protein ratio gives reduced sensitivity.
+Note: Each protein requires a distinct dye/protein ratio, which also depends on the properties of dyes.
+Over-labeling of a protein could detrimentally affect its binding affinity, while the protein conjugates of low dye/protein ratio give reduced sensitivity.